TRAINING WITH APEX

-- Crew Leader training includes S230 Crew boss, S235 Burning off and Backfiring, S212 Fire Communications, and ICS 100.
+Crew Leader training includes S230 Crew boss, S235 Burning off and Backfiring, S212 Fire Communications, S211 Fire Weather, S241 Fire Assessment and ICS 100.

-- Safe ATV Operation.
-This course is a great asset to have in the forest industry.
+Safe ATV Operation.
+This course is a great asset to have in the forest industry or learn great ATV safety tips for your own extra curricular activities.

 S100 and S185 Courses

-- The S-100 is approximately a two day course the first time you take it.
+The S-100 is a two day course the first time you take it.
 This course must be refreshed annually.
-The refresher S-100 can easily be done by attending a 4-hour classroom session or even easier if you take it online.
+The refresher S-100a can easily be done by attending a 4-hour classroom session or even easier if you take it online.

 S-100 annual refresher